mebling/nessa_standings/ReadMe.md

 # db.py
-Run `python db.py` to get create the database
+Run `python db.py` to create the database

 # scrape.py
 Run `python scrape.py` to insert the data into the database